zhanglei923/CrossPage/README.md

 Broadcast event between iframes:

-1, bind event handles in each local pages:
+1, bind event handles in page:

         $.crosspage.bindEvent('myEvent', function (){
                 alert('red alarm!');
         });

-2, or, clean them:
+2, you can also clean them if you don not need anymore:

         $.crosspage.cleanEvent('myEvent');

-3, broadcast(trigger) an event to frames:
+3, broadcast event to frames:

         //all iframes including 'top' will trigger this event
         $.crosspage.broadcast('myEvent');